Unleash/unleash/website/docs/reference/sdks/ios-proxy.md

 ---
-id: proxy-ios
 title: iOS Proxy SDK
 ---

-In this guide we explain how to use feature toggles in Swift applications via the [Unleash Proxy](./unleash-proxy.md).
+In this guide we explain how to use feature toggles in Swift applications via the [Unleash Proxy](../unleash-proxy.md).
 You can also check out the [source code for the iOS Proxy SDK](https://github.com/Unleash/unleash-proxy-client-swift).

 ## Introduction {#introduction}

 The unleash-proxy-client-swift makes it easy for native applications and other swift platforms to connect to the unleash proxy.
-The proxy will evaluate a feature toggle for a given [context](/user_guide/unleash_context) and return a list of feature flags relevant for the provided context.
+The proxy will evaluate a feature toggle for a given [context](../../user_guide/unleash-context.md) and return a list of feature flags relevant for the provided context.

 The unleash-proxy-client-swift will then cache these toggles in a map in memory and refresh the configuration at a configurable interval, making queries against the toggle configuration extremely fast.